Skip to main content

 • Platform fee: $30–$80 booking fee, paid by the customer

-Pros
+Pros and cons

-Who CitizenShipper is best for
+Who CitizenShipper is right for

 Alternatives to CitizenShipper